 Hertzian contact and contact stress

-An analysis shall be provided of the predicted hertzian contact or yield or bending stresses of moving surfaces in contact (for both, separable and sliding contacts, and bearings) under worst-case conditions to verify the compliance with the material allowables of the chosen material couple, lubricant and other coating used.
+An analysis shall be provided of the predicted hertzian contact or yield or bending stresses of moving surfaces in contact under worst-case conditions to verify the compliance with the material allowables of the chosen material couple, lubricant and other coating used.

+Surfaces in contact encompass separable and sliding contacts, and bearings.

-An analysis shall be provided to verify sizing of ball bearings in conformance with ISO 76 Edition 2 Amendment 1 subclauses 2, 4, 5, 6 and 7.
+An analysis shall be provided to verify sizing of ball bearings in conformance with the allowable peak hertzian contact stress.

 Functional dimensioning analysis